I am not the only one to notice this. One pastor wrote as follows:

 True modesty requires educated, concerned men.
 It is necessary for Christian men to understand the issues of female modesty and to take a stand for it in their homes and to support it in the church.
 If the women are trying to be modest but the men are worldly, the men will put pressure on the women to be more “fashionable” and “less dowdy.”
 (And I must emphasize here that I don’t think Christian women should be “dowdy.”
 The right choice isn’t between immodesty and dowdiness.
 It is between immodesty and modest but attractive femininity.)

 True modesty requires a wise dress code.
 I believe strongly in dress codes for Christian workers in this day and age, but the dress code must be thorough.
 It is not enough to say that the women must wear dresses rather than pants.
-It should describe the important features of a modest dress, that the neck line must not be low, that the clothing must not be tight, that it must be low enough so that the leg is covered properly, that it must not be clingy, that it must not be sheer, etc. The issue needs to be spelled out plainly.
+It should describe all of the important features of a modest dress, that the neck line must not be too low, that the clothing must not be tight, that it must be long enough so that the leg is covered, that it must not be clingy, that it must not be sheer, etc. The issue needs to be spelled out plainly.
 The dress standard is not only a code; it is a teaching tool to educate the people on this matter.
 And dress standards for church leaders and workers is a model for for the rest of the church to follow.

 [This article is from the author’s book Dressing from the Lord, which is available in print and eBook editions from Way of Life Literature.]